 Obviously, I am still fumbling in the dark here as a new writer.
 The deeper I delve into the publishing path, the more I learn I know nothing about it.
 I was foolish enough to think writing the book was the hard part (HA! right?
 I know…).
 I know I am not an author yet, but I will be!
 Considering I only really started writing in January 2021, I would say I have accomplished A LOT!
 The biggest thing was typing ‘the end’ of that final draft!

-Anyone else out in the newbie zone?
-Tell me your experiences…
+Is anyone else out in the newbie zone?
+Tell me about your experiences…

 Get in Touch